strapi/documentation/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 - Super Admin: to be able to access all features and settings.
 This is the role attributed by default to the first administrator at the creation of the Strapi application.

 ::: warning ATTENTION
-If you use your Strapi application with the Community Edition (see [Pricing and Plans](https://strapi.io/pricing)), your use of the RBAC feature will contain some limitations.
-Only the 3 default role are indeed available, as you cannot create more roles and cannot delete the default ones.
-It is however possible to edit them, to an extent:
+If you use your Strapi application with the Community Edition (see [Pricing and Plans](https://strapi.io/pricing)), your use of the RBAC feature will be limited.
+Only the 3 default roles are indeed available, as you cannot create more roles and cannot delete the default ones.
+It is however possible to edit them, but to an extent:

 - Configuring permissions in detail is only available for the Enterprise Edition: with the Community Edition, if you have access to a content type, it is automatically a full access with all permissions.
 - You can only configure permissions for the content types, but not for the plugins and settings of the Strapi application.